mlesmenio/gingerbad_sound_manager/README.md

 For a practical example on how to use this this asset, please consult the sample scene and the resources available there.

 To play a clip create a SoundObject from the Unity asset menu and customize its fields.
-Then you can import this object to any script and call Play() or PlayFromUI() to generate audio at runtime:
+Then you can import this object to any script or UI element, and call Play() or PlayFromUI() to generate audio at runtime:

 ### Play()